Indev450/SRB2Kart-Saturn/README.md

 See [SRB2 Wiki/Source code compiling](http://wiki.srb2.org/wiki/Source_code_compiling).
 The compiling process for SRB2Kart is largely identical to SRB2.

 Currently only the Makefile build system with GCC or Clang compiler is supported.
+CMake is NOT supported at the moment, but will be availible again soon.

 Visual C++ (MSVC) is unsupported.